-Clinical Topics: Cardio-Oncology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Acute Heart Failure, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Cardio-Oncology, Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Acute Heart Failure, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging

 Keywords: Pericardial Effusion, Cardiac Tamponade, Hemangiosarcoma, Risk Factors, Urinary Bladder Neoplasms, Troponin, Ovary, Pericarditis, Mesothelioma, Melanoma, Lymphoma, Biopsy, Tomography, X-Ray Computed, Echocardiography, Breast Neoplasms, Tuberculosis, Lung Neoplasms, Pneumonia, Pulmonary Disease, Chronic Obstructive, Heart Failure, Empyema, Leukemia, Anti-Inflammatory Agents, Non-Steroidal, Autoimmune Diseases, Paraneoplastic Syndromes, Auscultation, Colonic Neoplasms, Fibrosarcoma, Electrocardiography, Myocardial Infarction, Magnetic Resonance Spectroscopy, Tomography, Cardiotoxicity